Life Skills in Motion

 Occupational Therapists + Dancers

-Life Skills in Motion is led by two occupational therapists who are also dancers.
-That combination is not an accident.
-Our instructors bring clinical training and a genuine love of movement to every class.
+It’s no accident that our classes are led by two occupational therapists who are also dancers.
+Our instructors bring clinical training and a genuine love of movement to every session.

 Taylor Nock, OTR grew up in dance and gymnastics and now works as an outpatient pediatric OT.
 She was also introduced to MOVE through Belmont University's OT program and is passionate about the confidence and tangible skills that movement can build in and out of the studio.